Frey is sworn in to Advisory Council on Historic Preservation

 Representing Ridgefield’s 111th district in the legislature, Frey helped secure $5 million in funding in 2002 for the preservation of the 460-acre Bennett’s Pond State Park — a state-owned public recreation area.

-Legislation he sponsored in 2019 passed both houses in Hartford and has been signed into law, allowing for the creation of municipal “Cultural Districts” in walkable areas with numerous arts, historic and cultural institutions and destinations.
+Legislation he sponsored in 2019 passed both houses in Hartford and has been signed into law, allowing for the creation of municipal “Cultural Districts” in easily walked areas with numerous arts, historic and cultural institutions and destinations.

 On the historic preservation council Frey replaces Leonard Forsman, chairman of the Suquamish Tribe in Washington, whose term at the ACHP ended in June.
 Forsman was first appointed to the ACHP in 2013 as its Indian tribe member and was designated as a general public member and ACHP vice chairman by then-President Barack Obama in 2016.
 He was the first Native American to serve in that role.